Updated: 6 days ago

 Disabled employees who seek accommodations are being retaliated against.

 Because of their disability, employers are refusing to hire eligible work applicants(s)

-California law has recently been extended to include rights to non-disabled workers who need an accommodation to care for a disabled family member, in some cases.
+California law has recently been extended to include rights to non-disabled workers who need accommodation to care for a disabled family member in some cases.

 What Conditions Are Considered "Disabilities"?

 Disability is described in California's Fair Employment and Housing Act as any physical or mental disorder that restricts one or more major life activities/tasks.
-Unlike the Federal Americans with Disabilities Act, California law does not require a "substantial" restriction on major life activities, which should make it much easier to register as disabled in California than in most other states.
+Unlike the Federal Americans with Disabilities Act, California law does not require a "substantial" restriction on major life activities, making it much easier to register as disabled in California than in most other states.

 Basic physical, emotional, and social habits such as walking, standing, bending, raising, performing other manual tasks, seeing, listening, communicating, reading, studying, and focusing are all considered "major life activities."

 The following are some of the most common conditions that are classified as disabilities: